tjdraper/tjdraper.com-v6/pages/index/PageData.md

 With the upgrade to ExpressionEngine 2, EllisLab killed the free for non-commercial use ExpressionEngine Core.
 I like free software if it's good, but I also understand the need for good software to be paid for.
 So I bit the bullet and purchased ExpressionEngine 2.

+This site remained and ExpressionEngine 2 site long after EE 3, 4, 5, 6, and now 7 came out.
+It was time to do something.

+Over the years, as I've started writing more and more custom software, and using more and different/interesting tools, I've used EE less and less (though I still love it and write add-ons for it).
+And I just haven't been publishing to this site (since 2015, until this new iteration in November of 2022) because it just felt like a pain and a slog to log into such an old control panel.

+So in this iteration of the site, I've gone to a statically generated site, not a database CMS.

 [^blogspotaddress]: [tjdraper.blogspot.com](https://tjdraper.blogspot.com) was the address of the old Blogspot blog, but that now redirects back to this site
 [^blogspotcopypaste]: Yeah, I was a little bit insane to do that back then and I probably wouldn't do it again if I were in the same position again today.